mmorth/Autonomous-CARLA/README.md

 ### Perception Features
 #### Data Collection, Labeling, and Training:
-* CARLA sensor data collection using the CARLA API
+* CARLA sensor data collection using the CARLA API - **[COMPLETE! data_collector.py]**
-* Auto labeling CARLA object's bounding boxes and class using the semantic segmentation image
+* Auto labeling CARLA object's bounding boxes and class using the semantic segmentation image - **[COMPLETE! auto_labeler.py]**
 * Customizable Transfer Learning from VGG16 COCO pre-trained model using PyTorch
 #### Implemented Perception Stack:
 The following perception stack items can be executed in real-time detection
 * Object bounding box location from trained model
 * Distance estimation of detected objects using the disparity image
-* Lane detection using lane thresholding and Hough Transform
+* Lane detection using semantic segmentation image and edge detection
 #### Future Perception Stack:
 * Vehicle speed and trajectory estimation using Optical Flow
 * Vehicle localization using Visual Odometry